sapiens/csake/README.md

 Get it from [Nuget](https://www.nuget.org/packages/CSake/).
 Bundled with it (in packages/csake1.0.0/tools) you can find 2 quick start files that you can copy (remove the '-sample' suffix from extension) and use.

-Here how's a build script looks (this is the CSake build script).
+Here how's a build script looks (this is based on the CSake build script).

 ```csharp